MIvanchev/HitmanC47TimingFix/README.md

 The patcher is easily compiled with MinGW through, say:
 `mingw32-gcc -mwindows -o test.exe src\patcher\*.c`.
 Look at
 the [AppVeyor file](https://raw.githubusercontent.com/MIvanchev/HitmanC47TimingFix/main/appveyor.yml)
 for more info.
-If you change the assembly code, you need to run `compile-patch.sh` first, then copy the compiled byte code and target addresses to `src/patcher/patcher.c` and then compile the patcher.
+If you modify the assembly code, you need to run `compile-patch.sh` first, then copy the compiled byte code and target addresses to `src/patcher/patcher.c` and then compile the patcher.